Spy × Family: Anime

 On November 1, 2021, an anime television series adaptation of Spy × Family produced by Wit Studio and CloverWorks was announced via a trailer video and the anime's website.
 The series was directed by Kazuhiro Furuhashi, with character designs handled by Kazuaki Shimada, and music composed and produced by (K)now Name.
 The series ran for two split cours and contained episodes.
 The first cour aired from April 9 to June 25, 2022, on TXN stations.
 The second cour aired from October 1 to December 24, 2022.
 Crunchyroll licensed the series outside of Asia.
-Muse Communication licensed the series in Taiwan, South and Southeast Asia; they are streaming it on their YouTube channel (limited release in some of the available regions during the first-air run), Netflix, iQIYI, Bilibili, Disney+ Hotstar and other regional streaming services.
+Muse Communication licensed the series in Taiwan, South and Southeast Asia; they are streaming it on their YouTube channel, Muse Asia (limited release in some of the available regions during the first-air run), Netflix, iQIYI, Bilibili, Disney+ Hotstar and other regional streaming services.
 On April 11, 2022, Crunchyroll announced that the series would receive an English dub.
 It had an early preview on Crunchyroll's Twitch channel on April 15, before premiering the following day.

 Accompanying the anime, the guidebook Animation × 1st Mission, which includes anime character designs, storyboards, key animations, promotion images, interviews and comments from the staff and the voice actors, was released on April 4, 2022.
 The book acts as a starter guide for the anime series and does not contain many details about later episodes after the first two.
 The second guide book Mission Report:220409-0625, which provides in greater details of the first half of the first season, was released on September 2, 2022.
 It includes information for the main characters; details of the first twelve episodes; key arts for location settings and stories; storyboards; interviews and comments from the staff, the actors and the singers of the first opening and first ending songs, Official Hige Dandism and Gen Hoshino.
 The third guide book Mission Report:221001‐1224, which provides in the details of the second half of the first season, was released on September 4, 2023.

 On December 18, 2022, a second season was announced at the Jump Festa '23 event.
 Ichirō Ōkouchi replaced Furuhashi as scriptwriter, while the remaining staff and cast reprised their roles.
 The 12-episode second season aired from October 7 to December 23, 2023.

 On October 4, 2023, Wit Studio announced an art book for the anime adaptation, titled Spy × Family Animation Art Book.
 The book was released on December 8, 2023, containing 200 pages of character designs, background designs, prop and item designs, anime and collaboration artworks, storyboards for season 1's second cour's opening animation by Tetsurō Araki and ending animation by Takayuki Hirao.

 On June 9, 2024, a third season of the anime was announced at the Spy × Family Anime Extra Mission special event.
-Yukiko Imai is replacing Furuhashi and Takahiro Harada as the season's director, while the remaining staff and cast is returning to reprise their roles.
-It premiered on October 4, 2025.
+Yukiko Imai replaced Furuhashi and Takahiro Harada as the season's director, while the remaining staff and cast returned to reprise their roles.
+It aired from October 4 to December 27, 2025.